mxpiotrowski/corcon-glossary/data_model.md

 (Cf. RDF, description logic, etc.)

 This is compatible with my (MP) view that “data modeling” is more about “massaging” data so that it fits some *modeling framework* (a provisional term that I’m using in teaching, but haven’t defined yet).

+> One thing we ought to have clear in our minds at the outset of a modelling endeavor is whether we are intent on describing a portion of “reality” (some human enterprise), or a data processing activity.
+>
+> Most models describe data processing activities, not human enterprises.
+>
+> The pretend to describe entity types, but the vocabulary is from data processing: fields, data items, values.
+Naming rules don’t reflect the conventions we use fore naming people and things; they reflect instead tecvhniques for locating records in files.
+---@Kent1978 [96]